 Elliot is 45, gainfully employed, lonesome, and looking for a pretty young college girl to spend money on.
 Ideally he would serve as her benefactor and mentor; she would express gratitude through sexual favors.
 At the very least she’d accompany him to dinner on a Saturday night and, if she understood the arrangement, give him a peek of those lace knickers he bought her.
 If all went well between the sheets, he’d even offer to pay her college tuition.

-Elliot is fictional, but there are more than two million men like him registered as “sugar daddies” on the dating website SeekingArrangement, many of whom are seeking out cash-strapped college students.
-One sugar daddy who goes by the name “Bigbluewolverine” claims to make $500,000 per year as a private equity fund manager, according to his profile, and wants to share this wealth with a destitute student.
+Elliot is fictional, but there are more than 2 million men like him registered as “sugar daddies” on the dating website SeekingArrangement, many of whom are seeking out cash-strapped college students.
+One sugar daddy who goes by the name “Bigbluewolverine” claims to make $500,000 per year as a private-equity-fund manager, according to his profile, and wants to share this wealth with a destitute student.
 “With annual university costs where they are how do students these days make ends meet?” he writes, as though attempting to ameliorate the student debt crisis.
 “I’m here to help.”

 "Women hold 60 percent of bachelor degrees and drop out at a lower rate because they are less discouraged by financial burden compared to men," according to promotional material from SeekingArrangement.
 "Nothing is wrong with having the determination to ask for help.
 Clearly, more female college students are resourceful in achieving their ultimate goal: to graduate with a degree.”